Science

 Key Stage 3

 Science at key stage 3 is delivered over two years.
-The course offered is bespoke to QE but based upon the Pearson KS3 syllabus.
-Each unit of study addresses one of the aspects from the core science areas of biology, chemistry or physics.
-Experimental skills and scientific method are woven into the KS3 course throughout.
+The course offered is bespoke to QE.
+Each unit of study addresses one of the aspects from the core science areas of biology, chemistry or physics yet links to future careers and opportunities in various science fields such as materials science, biomedical science, engineering, computing etc. Experimental skills and scientific methods are woven into the KS3 course throughout.

 Key Stage 4

-All Key Stage 4 students study separate sciences (Biology, Chemistry and Physics) at GCSE level, using the Edexcel 9-1 suite of qualifications.
-Students are allocated 4 periods per fortnight for each of biology, physics and chemistry.
+All Key Stage 4 students study separate sciences (Biology, Chemistry and Physics) at GCSE level.
+We have chosen the edexcel speciation and students are allocated 4 periods per fortnight in year 9, 5 in year 10 and 4 in year 11 for each of biology, physics and chemistry.

 Each subject area is broken down into key topic areas and key skills.
 Key skills are assessed through a range of core practical activities and further examined in synoptic papers at the end of year 11.
-Internal assessment will comprise of summative and formative work, and each year will have an end of year exam.
-Each subject consists of 2 examination papers, 1 hour and 45 minutes in duration.
+Internal assessment will comprise summative and formative work, and each year will have an end of year exam.

 Key Stage 5

 Common to all courses at KS5 is practical work relating to the course being studied.
 All pupils are graded against the same criteria to demonstrate capability in their chosen Science.
 These practical skills are further examined in their synoptic exam papers taken at the end of Year 13.
 There is a wealth of extra-curricular activities in the faculty, including trips, research and olympiads.
-Students are encouraged to become part of the department and develop their broader interest and passion for STEM.
+Students are encouraged to become part of the department and develop their broader interest and passion for STEM via the Queen Elizabeth’s Science and Technology society, QuEST.

 Biology